AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Experimental Results

 \subsection{Lossless Compression}

 \paragraph{Results.} As benchmarked in Table~\ref{table:all_method} across 15 datasets (including 5 for Out-of-Distribution generalization), our methods demonstrate clear superiority.
-Our models, \textbf{Ours} and \textbf{Ours-U}, achieve SOTA on 13 datasets and deliver significant BD-Rate savings of 11.93\% and 10.75\% over the GPCC v23 anchor.
-In stark contrast, most baselines fail to match this anchor; RENO, SparsePCGC, and Octattention show performance degradations of 2.96\%, 2.07\%, and 1.32\%.
-Among the baselines, only TopNet provides a positive gain of 4.04\%.
+Our models, \textbf{Ours} and \textbf{Ours-U}, achieve SOTA on 13 datasets and deliver substantial CR-Gain of \textbf{11.93\%} and \textbf{10.75\%} over the GPCC v23 anchor.
+In stark contrast, most baselines fail to match this anchor: RENO, SparsePCGC, and OctAttention show performance degradations of 2.96\%, 2.07\%, and 1.32\% relative to the anchor, while TopNet is the only competing method to provide a positive gain, at 4.04\%.
 A key trade-off emerges: our specialized model excels on in-distribution data, but our universal model (\textbf{Ours-U}) shows superior generalization across all OOD datasets, affirming its practical value.
 For OOD evaluation, models trained on KITTI are used.
-Moreover, we provide both the results for RENO-U and SparsePCGC-U (Unicorn-U) with unified data training and the evaluations on dense point clouds in \suppl.
+Moreover, we provide both the results for RENO-U and SparsePCGC-U with unified data training and the more evaluations on dense point clouds in \suppl~\ref{sec:unidata_train}.

 \paragraph{Model Parameters.} Our primary method (Ours), like all baselines, requires training seven distinct models for the benchmark, as shown in Table \ref{table:all_method}.
 In contrast, our universal model (Ours-U) utilizes a single set of weights for all datasets.
 This not only highlights its generalization but also drastically reduces storage and deployment overhead, marking a significant step towards a practical solution.